-Washington crossing the Delaware River to the Battle of Trenton
+George Washington and his troops crossed the Delaware River to defeat the British in the Battle of Trenton.

 Washington knew he needed a win to boost the moral of his